arunpariyar/product-sw-complete/README.md

-# Nuxt Minimal Starter
+# Basic Nuxt Product App

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+The Product app implements both next client and server to implement a minimal product search and listing app.

 ## Setup